ben-jamming-reilly/sf-elections/README.md

 # SF Elections

 It can be tough to understand what people actually advocate for.

-So here is a website that list all
+So here is a website that list elections and candidate

 Forked from andererseits-wahlkabine